swat-ds/fps.swarthmore.edu/_posts/2019-02-21-swarthmore.md

   - 'artist:Samah AlKasab'
 ---

-This exhbition will be up from March 29, 2019 until April 24, 2019 at [McCabe Library at Swarthmore College.](https://www.swarthmore.edu/libraries/mccabe-library)
+This exhibition will be up from March 29, 2019 until April 24, 2019 at [McCabe Library at Swarthmore College.](https://www.swarthmore.edu/libraries/mccabe-library)

 Connecting renowned book artists with individuals who have resettled to Philadelphia from Syria and Iraq, the Friends, Peace, & Sanctuary project has worked to create and share works that explore art’s capacity to increase belonging and empathy.